dipu-bd/UVA-Arena/README.md

 * Second most used is [Fast Colored Text Box](https://github.com/PavelTorgashov/FastColoredTextBox) for Syntax Highlighting and Code Editing.
 * To plot graphs in user progress tracker [ZedGraph](http://sourceforge.net/projects/zedgraph/) was used.
 * To Compress and Decompress Problems data pack [Don Net Zip](https://github.com/eropple/dotnetzip) was used.
+* Main icon is a licenced as "Free for non-commercial use".
+Downloaded from [here](http://www.iconarchive.com/show/stark-icons-by-fruityth1ng/Applications-icon.html)
-* Icon resources are mostly open-source.
-But I couldn't look up the licences for all icons.
-Please inform me if any icon here is under copyright protection.
+* Icon resources are mostly open-source and many of them are downloaded from [IconArchive](http://www.iconarchive.com/).
+I couldn't look up the licences for all icons.
+Please inform me if any icon here is under strict copyright protection.

 ## Developer
 > __Sudipto Chandra Dipu__